yulizhou/Kipfian/README.md

 Kiva's data snapshot containing 3 directories: `lenders` contains 1615 json files about lender information; `loans` contains 1683 json files about loans; and `loans_lenders` contains 545 json files of lenders for each loan.

 ## Challenges in the Project
-- The `loans_lenders` data is not formatted suitable for a recommender recommending loans to lenders because it's stored according to loans.
+The `loans_lenders` data is not formatted suitable for a recommender recommending loans to lenders because it's stored according to loans.
 It brings serious sparcity.
 So I transformed it to a lender-loan format.

-- Recommender system is inherently hard to test due to sparcity.
+Recommender system is inherently hard to test due to sparcity.
 I always held out 20% of the data for validation.
-- The famous cold start problem. !!!!!!!!!!!!!! solution?????

 ## Getting Started